jestjs/jest/docs/ManualMocks.md

 ```

 Since we'd like our tests to avoid actually hitting the disk (that's pretty
-slow and fragile), we create a manual mock for the `fs` module by extending the
+slow and fragile), we create a manual mock for the `fs` module by extending an
 automatic mock.
 Our manual mock will implement custom versions of the `fs` APIs
 that we can build on for our tests: